adonisjs/v5-docs/content/api/database/query-builder.md

 console.log(query.knexQuery)
 ```

+---

 ### hasAggregates
-A boolean to know if query is using any of the aggregate methods.
+A boolean to know if the query is using any of the aggregate methods.

 ```ts
 const query = Database.from('posts').count('* as total')
 console.log(query.hasAggregates) // true
 ```

+---

 ### hasGroupBy
-A boolean to know if query is using a group by clause.
+A boolean to know if the query is using a group by clause.

 ```ts
 const query = Database.from('posts').groupBy('tenant_id')
 console.log(query.hasGroupBy) // true
 ```

+---

 ### hasUnion
-A boolean to know if query is using a union.
+A boolean to know if the query is using a union.

 ```ts
 const query = Database